mzabaletasar/Projects/README.md

 ### RNNs for Time Series Prediction (**EN** 📕) 21/22
    - PyTorch, Matplotlib
+   - Completed by end of May

 ### VAE model implementation (**EN** 📕) 21/22
    - PyTorch, Matplotlib
+   - Completed by end of May

 ### Mysterious Kaggle competition (**EN** 📕) 21/22
   - Goal: maximize F1 score on unknown dataset, where noise and transformations have been added to the original variables
+  - Completed by end of May

 ## Bachelor's thesis: Time Series Anomaly Detection (**ES** 🏆 💻 📝) 20/21